The Best Open Back Headphones for Mixing and Mastering

 • Great Long term durability

-The DT-990 Pro's sound quality is bright and clear, it has a treble spike around the 10khz that audiophiles criticize for being too sibilant for some recordings.
-Hence the reason why some have a love or hate relationship with the DT 990 Pro.
+The DT-990 Pro’s sound quality is bright and clear.
+It has a treble spike around the 10khz that audiophiles criticize for being too sibilant for some recordings.
+Hence, this is the reason why some have a love-or-hate relationship with the DT 990 Pro.

 But as a mix engineer, I think this headphone’s treble emphasis exposes a lot about a mix.
 For me, this “problematic” treble spike is a blessing in disguise for critical listening, I use it to my advantage to avoid sibilance on my own mixes.